jerolba/jfleet/README.md

 }
 ```

+### Supported database versions

+JFleet is configured to execute continuous integration tests against [CircleCI](https://circleci.com/gh/jerolba/jfleet) service, using the latest stable release of **MySQL 5.7** and the latest stable release of **PostgreSQL 9.6**.

+PostgreSQL 10.1 release has been manually tested without any problem.

+MySQL 8 is not yet supported by JFleet because requires the lastest JDBC driver version, and all internal classes used by JFleet change from 5.x versions.

+All database engines with a standard JDBC driver can be used with the `JdbcBulkInsert` implementation.

 ## Running the tests

 Tests need a MySQL and a PostgreSQL instances running in localhost.
 A database called `testdb` must exists and an user `test` with password `test` must have `CREATE TABLE` and `DROP TABLE` permissions.